open-telemetry/community/guides/contributor/processes.md

 ### Issue lifecycle

-Specification issues are regularly triaged by the GC.
+Specification issues are regularly triaged by the Governance Committee (GC).
 The GC may accept, decline, or defer the issue until more details are added.
 Once an issue is accepted, it may need a sponsor from the TC who will be responsible for driving the issue to completion.
 Some issues may be small enough that they do not need a